liferay/liferay-docs/en/developer/frameworks/articles/web-services/05-rest-builder/04-develop.markdown

 You can also execute _jaxrs:check_ in the OSGi console to see all the JAX-RS endpoints.

 And GraphQL? your paths and entities have been added automatically to the GraphQL endpoint (by default, localhost:8080/o/graphql).
-You can disable GraphQL generation by adding _generateGraphQL: false_ to your rest-config.yaml (generateREST controls headless).
+You can disable GraphQL generation by adding _generateGraphQL: false_ to your rest-config.yaml (_generateREST_ controls the generation of the REST endpoints).

 ## Wrapping Up